Created by Rawpixel.com – Freepik.com

 The boy spoke two words, the first a short guttural verb, the second, “you.”

 Is that totally brilliant or what?
-Talk about finesse and elegance!
+Ten points for finesse and elegance!

 Maintaining an uneven balance between overstatement, understatement, and just plain statement is one of the keys to lively, elegant, and tight writing.
 And this boils down to knowing how to use description effectively.
 Charles Edward Montague understood this; Charlotte Bronte and Kate Atkinson, among many other classic and modern writers, did too.
 Description is a prerequisite of good writing.